What you need to know about diabetic blisters

 - swelling of the skin

-- red or irritated skin around the lesion
+- red or irritated skin around a lesion

-- a feeling of warmth around the blister
+- a feeling of warmth around a blister

-Diabetic blisters are rare and are more common in people with uncontrolled diabetes than in others with the condition.
+Diabetic blisters are rare and more common in people with uncontrolled blood glucose than in others with the condition.
 In most cases, the blisters are painless and will heal on their own within a few weeks.

-Nevertheless, as there is a risk of a secondary infection, it is necessary to consult a doctor if diabetic blisters appear, particularly if they are accompanied by other symptoms.
+Nevertheless, as blisters increase the risk of secondary infection, it is necessary to consult a doctor if diabetic blisters occur, particularly if other symptoms accompany them.

-Some of the steps that can be taken to prevent diabetic blisters include regularly inspecting the skin and protecting it from incurring injury and irritation.
+Some of the steps that might help prevent diabetic blisters include a person regularly inspecting their skin and protecting it from injury and irritation.

-Most importantly, people with diabetes should keep their blood sugar levels under control to avoid diabetic blisters and other complications.
+Most importantly, people with diabetes should regulate blood sugar levels to avoid diabetic blisters and other complications.

 What other effects does diabetes have on the skin?

 The best way to answer this question is with a list, which I have given below.